Adrienne Martelli

 Adrienne Elizabeth Martelli (born December 3, 1987) is an American female crew rower from University Place, Washington.
 She took an Olympic bronze medal in 2012 and a gold medal in the 2015 World Championships.

-Life
+Early life

 Born in Glendale, California, Martelli graduated from Curtis Senior High School in University Place, Washington, and the University of Washington.

+Rowing career

 Martelli won a bronze medal at the 2012 Summer Olympics in the quadruple sculls event.

 In 2015 Martelli, Kristine O'Brien, Grace Latz and Grace Luczak took the gold medal at the 2015 – World Championships.

+Coaching career

+Martelli became an assistant rowing coach for Northeastern Huskies in 2016, and the California Golden Bears in 2020.
+She was then hired as the head rowing coach for the Clemson Tigers in 2024.

+Personal life

+She is married to her husband Joe Mallen.